Scarler04/albert_project_PoC_G3/README.md

 Car model identification

 ## Overview
 This project's goal is to create Proof of Concept for a model that can differentiate different car models.
-For this process, we start with object detection to find the car and lower the size of the analyzed and trained photos, then we test different methods to reduce the processing time by modifying the photos (normalizing values, kmeans, grayscale).
-Finally we apply and compare 2 different models : CNN and SVM (Still developing).
+This projects includes object detection, preprocessing techniques like grayscale, bormalization and KMeans, as well as computer vision models such as Convolutional Neural Network (CNN) or Support Vector Machine (SVM)(Still in developement).

 ## Features
 - Feature 1: Utilize computer vision techniques and machine learning algorithms to accurately identify car models depicted in photos.
 Users can quickly and accurately determine the model of cars in images, aiding in tasks such as cataloging, inventory management, and automotive research.